OpenSprinkler/OSBeeWiFi-Firmware/README.md

 https://github.com/esp8266/Arduino

-to install the ESP8266 core for Arduino.
-Next, copy the Blynk, SSD1306, and OSBeeWiFi libraries to your Arduino's 'libraries' subfolder.
+to install the ESP8266 core 2.7.4 for Arduino.
+Next, install the libraries listed above in Arduino's.

 To compile, launch Arduino, select: